sent-hil/bitesized/Readme.md

 * Option to return user with properties for metrics
 * Total count of users metric
 * Add method to undo an event
-* Move to lua scripts whenever possible
+* Move to lua scripts wherever possible
-* Add more intervals: biweekly, bimonthly quarter
+* Add more intervals: biweekly, bimonthly, quarter